Study Abroad Program Overview

-Students attend classes for the full eight weeks and select courses from a wide range of offerings within the humanities, social sciences, science, business, law, and arts.
-Some courses take place over four weeks (Module 1 in July, and Module 2 in August) while other courses are spread over the full eight weeks of the program (Module 3).
+Students attend classes for the full six weeks and select courses from a wide range of offerings within the humanities, social sciences, science, business, law, and arts.
+Some courses take place over three weeks (Module 1 in July, and Module 2 in August) while other courses are spread over the full six weeks of the program (Module 3).
 Students must take three courses and may choose any one

 of the following course combinations:

-- If you are interested in replacing one of your 5-unit courses with Supervision, see Research and Independent Study below
+All students are required to take three courses (5 quarter/3.3 semester UC units each).
+If you are interested in replacing one of your 5-unit courses with Supervision, see Research and Independent Study below.

 Use the following resources to learn about courses on EAP: